basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 # true
 ```

+We can also determine the size of the set:

 Or we can add a city---or multiple cities---to multiple sets.
-Let's say that Dave and Jane have visited Cairo and Beijing, and that we wish to add them to `dave_cities_visited` and `jane_cities_visited`:
+Let's say that Dave and Jane have visited Cairo and Beijing, and that we wish to add both cities to the `dave_cities_visited` and `jane_cities_visited` sets (provided that those sets have been created):

 ```ruby
 [dave_cities_visited, jane_cities_visited].each do |set|